Exploring the Backyard of Exuberant Refuge, half 1

 Digging Deeper

-Discover the world of succulents and cacti on the Austin Cactus and Succulent Society’s Fall Sale on 8/31 and 9/1, from 10 am to five pm.
-Held on the Austin Space Backyard Heart in Zilker Botanical Backyard, it features a plant present with specimen cacti and succulents, handcrafted pottery, day by day silent public sale and hourly plant raffles, and professional recommendation.
+Discover the world of succulents and cacti on the Austin Cactus and Succulent Society’s Fall Sale on 8/31 and 9/1, from 10 am to five pm. on the Austin Space Backyard Heart in Zilker Botanical Backyard, it features a plant present with specimen cacti and succulents, handcrafted pottery, day by day silent public sale and hourly plant raffles, and professional recommendation.
 Entry included with the price of admission at Zilker Botanical Backyard: Adults $6 to $8, Seniors $5 to $7, Youths $3 to $4, Youngsters underneath 2 free.

 Come find out about gardening and design at Backyard Spark!
 I arrange in-person talks by inspiring designers, panorama architects, authors, and gardeners just a few occasions a 12 months in Austin.
 These are limited-attendance occasions that promote out rapidly, so be part of the Backyard Spark e-mail record to be notified prematurely; merely click on this hyperlink and ask to be added.
 Season 8 kicks off in fall 2024.
 Keep tuned for more information!